KI7MT/dotnet-core-examples/Database/rdaas/README.md

 ### Update LoTW Data

 As most know, LoTW released their `lotw-user-activity.csv` for public consumption.
 This section shows you how `easy` it is to update the LoTW table.
 At present, there are over 124,000 calls in the CSV file.
-The query below limits to ten for the same of display.
+The query below limits the results to ten for display purposes.

 ```shell
 # Change directory to lotw, and run the update